 Now I’ve got time for that – don’t you?

 Reposition Your Rental

 Have things changed in the neighborhood surrounding your rentals?
 Have new businesses come to town?
-Is the area loosing its luster?
+Is the area losing its luster?

 If your sole focus is to simply buy more rentals, it may not be very helpful in achieving your real estate goals.

 More properties will guarantee more expenses, but getting more income out of what you already own is a low risk way to advance.

 Consider alternating between buying and repositioning rentals to reach your goals faster.
 The two tactics work together like pedals on a bicycle.
 It’s a smart process, especially for part-time investors who need to work efficiently.

 Al Williamson is a successful landlord and author that loves to help landlords increase their incomes and grow their equity.
 His book 40 Ways to Increase the Net Income of Your Rental Property is available at Amazon.
 Learn more about his 12 categories of ancillary income ideas for landlords at LeadingLandlord.com.